tplawton/NBA_Player_Performance_Predictor/README.md

 ### NBA_Player_Performance_Predisctor -->:

-Used NBA Statistics from the 2022-23 season (nba_data_processed) as a framework for predicting whether NBA Players will perform above or below their average on a given day in different box score statistics.
+Used RandomForestsClassification and Neural Networks with NBA Statistics from the 2022-23 season (nba_data_processed) to build a framework for predicting whether NBA Players will perform above or below their average on a given day in different box score statistics.

 ### Neural_Network -->: